qidi-community/Plus4-Wiki/content/customisable_qidibox_firmware/README.md

 - [/home/mks/klipper/klippy/extras/box_rfid.py](./box_rfid.py)
 - [/home/mks/klipper/klippy/extras/box_stepper.py](./box_stepper.py)

+Now move/backup the corresponding `*.so` files out of the same directory to somewhere safe where they won't be picked up by the Klipper firmware.

 ## Adding the new customisable macros

-Add in the following [box_macros.cfg](./box_macros.cfg) file into the same directory as your `printer.cfg` file
+Using the FLUIDD Web UI, add in the following [box_macros.cfg](./box_macros.cfg) file into the same directory as your `printer.cfg` file

-Then edit your printer.cfg and add in the following line
+Then edit your printer.cfg and add in the following line below the existing `[include box.cfg]` line:

 ```
 [include box_macros.cfg]
 ```

+Now click `SAVE & RESTART`

 ## Update your slicer's Plus 4 macros